 The rest of the FTP settings are exactly the same as those you had to fill in Kickstart:

-Host name Use the domain name to access your site's FTP server work.
+Host name Use the domain name to access your site's FTP server supports plain FTP.
+If your host tells you to use port 22 - which is used only by SFTP - it won't work.